-An important part of a job that is considered "fulfilling" is greatly influenced by the person feeling valued at work.
+An essential part of a job considered “fulfilling” is greatly influenced by the person feeling valued at work.
 Cut that aspect off, and we are looking at a person who would rarely go above and beyond or even be satisfied enough to feel loyalty towards their place of work.
-To put in mildly, you’ll now have a disengaged employee at hand.
+To put it mildly, you’ll now have a disengaged employee at hand.

 So, why exactly is it important for employees to feel valued?